What do you want to learn?

 The cost of making your customers wait

-When you fulfill orders in-house, you typically settle for the lowest shipping costs you can get.
-Though it may seem like the best option for you, it might not be as favorable for all of your customers.
+When you fulfil orders in-house, you typically settle for the lowest shipping costs you can get.
+Though it may seem like the best option for you, it might not be as favourable for all of your customers.

 Let’s say you’re based out of New York, and you need to ship a product to a customer who lives in Los Angeles.
 Unless you opt for expedited shipping, a package takes time to travel thousands of miles.